lunarmodules/ldoc/doc/doc.md

 For example, to process all files in the 'lua' directory:

     $ ldoc lua
-    output written to docs/
+    output written to doc/

-Thereafter the `docs` directory will contain `index.html` which points to individual modules in the `modules` subdirectory.
+Thereafter the `doc` directory will contain `index.html` which points to individual modules in the `modules` subdirectory.
 The `--dir` flag can specify where the output is generated, and will ensure that the directory exists.
 The output structure is like LuaDoc: there is an `index.html` and the individual modules are in the `modules` subdirectory.
 This applies to